This is a guide covering everything you need to know about stone sculptures.

-Discovered in 1974, the Terracotta Army is undoubtedly the most amazing artifact found in the history of archeology is a huge replica of pottery buried in three large.
+Discovered in 1974, the Terracotta Army is undoubtedly one of the most amazing artifacts found in the history of archeology.

 2. Laocoon and Sons

-Perhaps the most famous ancient Roman statue of Laocoon and his sons were first unearthed in Rome in 1506 and moved to the Vatican, where it still stands today.
+One of the most famous ancient Roman statues — Laocoon and his sons were first unearthed in Rome in 1506 and moved to the Vatican, where it still stands today.

 There are countless other famous sculptures too, like Antoniou Canova, etc.